Illumina/agg/README.md

 ```
 note you can replace `cat gvcfs.txt` with `find . -name '*.genome.vcf.gz` or similar.

 These files are the input for `agg ingest2`, which builds a chunk, and is explained next.
-After building a chunk they can be disposed of.
+These intermediate files are rather large, but after building a chunk they can be disposed of.

 ######Make a chunk